|

 The properties of odd numbers

-Conversely, an odd number is presented in the form of 2k + 1, with k being an integer.
+On the contrary, an odd number is expressed in the form of 2k + 1, with k being an integer.
 These numbers cannot be divided by 2 without leaving a remainder.
-Classic examples include 1, 3, 5, 7, 9, etc. Odd numbers end with the digits 1, 3, 5, 7, or 9.
+Classic examples include 1, 3, 5, 7, 9, etc. Odd numbers end in the digits 1, 3, 5, 7, or 9.

 Parity rules

-One of the key rules related to parity is that the sum or difference of several odd numbers is even if the number of integers composing it is even.
-For example, the sum of three odd numbers will yield an odd number, whereas the sum of four will yield an even number.
+One of the key rules related to parity is that the sum or difference of several odd numbers is even if the number of integers that compose it is even.
+For example, the sum of three odd numbers will yield an odd number, while the sum of four will yield an even number.

 Interesting characteristics

 Understanding even and odd numbers has significant implications in various branches of applied mathematics.
-For example, in number theory and combinatorial analysis, these properties help solve complex problems and establish rules in mathematical algorithms.
-Furthermore, these concepts are widely used in fields such as computer science and operations research.
+For instance, in number theory and combinatorial analysis, these properties help solve complex problems and establish rules in mathematical algorithms.
+Moreover, these concepts are widely used in fields such as computer science and operations research.

 In conclusion, even numbers and odd numbers play a crucial role in arithmetic and mathematics in general.
-Their in-depth study not only helps strengthen mathematical skills but also opens up perspectives on practical applications across various fields.
-For a deeper exploration of the mathematical theorems that changed the world, check out this link.
-Additionally, historically, physics has evolved through fundamental mathematical principles, from which we can learn more here: the history of physics.
+Their in-depth study not only helps to strengthen mathematical skills but also opens up perspectives on practical applications in various fields.
+For a deeper exploration of mathematical theorems that changed the world, check out this link.
+Additionally, historically, physics has evolved through fundamental mathematical principles, which we can learn more about here: history of physics.

 - Characteristic of even numbers: A number is even if it can be divided by 2 without a remainder.